QuestPDF/QuestPDF-Documentation/docs/api-reference/content-direction.md

 ![example](/api-reference/content-direction-row.png =585x)

-Similar situation is visible, when using the `Table` element:
+A similar situation exists when using the `Table` element as shown below:

 ```csharp
 .ContentFromRightToLeft() // LTR or RTL mode